Train Regression Models in Regression Learner App

 If you already know what model type you want, then you can train individual models instead.
 See Manual Regression Model Training.

-On the Apps tab, in the Machine Learning group, click Regression Learner.
+On the Apps tab, in the Machine Learning and Deep Learning group, click Regression Learner.

-Click New Session and select data from the workspace or from file.
+In the Regression Learner app, on the Regression Learner tab, in the File section, click New Session and select data from the workspace or from a file.
 Specify a response variable and variables to use as predictors.
-See Select Data and Validation for Regression Problem.
+Alternatively, click Open to open a previously saved app session.
+See Select Data for Regression or Open Saved App Session.

-If you have Parallel Computing Toolbox™, the app trains models in parallel.
+If you have Parallel Computing Toolbox™, the app trains the models in parallel by default.
 See Parallel Regression Model Training.

-A selection of model types appears in the History list.
-When the models finish training, the best RMSE score is highlighted in a box.
+A selection of model types appears in the Models pane.
+When the models finish training, the best RMSE (Validation) score is outlined in a box.

-Click models in the History list to explore results in the plots.
+Click models in the Models pane and open the corresponding plots to explore the results.

-To explore individual model types, you can train models one at a time or train a group of models of the same type.
+To explore individual model types, you can train models one at a time or as a group.

 Choose a model type.
-On the Regression Learner tab, in the Model Type section, click a model type.
-To see all available model options, click the arrow in the Model Type section to expand the list of regression models.
+On the Regression Learner tab, in the Models section, click a model type.
+To see all available model options, click the arrow in the Models section to expand the list of regression models.
 The nonoptimizable model options in the gallery are preset starting points with different settings, suitable for a range of different regression problems.

-To read descriptions of the models, switch to the details view or hover the mouse over a button to display its tooltip.
+To read descriptions of the models, switch to the details view.

 For more information on each option, see Choose Regression Model Options.